What Is Unearned Revenue?

 Unearned Revenue, Defined

-Simply defined, unearned revenue (also called unearned income) is a prepayment for goods and services your business has yet to provide to the customer.
+Simply defined, unearned revenue (also called unearned income) is a prepayment for goods and services your business yet to provide to the customer.
 This type of revenue provides a business with working capital it can use to fund operations and produce the promised goods or provide the promised services.

 How Unearned Revenue Works

 Businesses can benefit from unearned income because customers pay in advance to receive their products or services.
 This injection of cash can then be invested into the business.
-For example a company might use prepayments to purchase more inventory or pay off a small business loan.
+For example, a company might use prepayments to purchase more inventory or pay off a small business loan.

 White the positive cash flow is nice, it’s important for business owners to remember that unearned income is considered a liability in small business accounting, rather than a revenue.
 It’s a liability because it’s essentially a debt the company owes the customer.
 In order to turn unearned revenue into actual revenue, the business must deliver the goods or service to the customer.